Mark-GallagherJr/AUSSP-EAGLE-Parts/README.md

   * If not, you may need to go back to the schematic and go to "Library->Update all" in the menubar to refresh the library listings
   * If you still can't see them, then go to "Library->Use..." and select all of your custom libraries to use, then do an Update all

+## Included Components:
+TBD

-## Information on some of the libraries:
+## Information on AUSSP-Specific Libraries:

 ### AS2_AVIONICS_LOGOS.lbr
 Contains logos used in the AS-2 days.
 Not really relevant for new projects, just nice for aesthetics.